hatayberkay/Expert-searcher-firebase/README.md

 Just sign in to app.
 Choose your "asker" or "expert"

 *Solve your tecnically problem.
 *Answer the questions. ( get reputation at your job. ) Note: Not in mobile app.There is no award system in my app.
-They only get fame at real world.
+They only get fame as real world.
 Such as: Eminem , Katy Perry ets.

 CAUTİON: My service never works fine.
 Because of Android version newer.
 You can erase this activity. "service".
 It is garbage.